-The king’s relatives, the odd sisters corrupt the Queen and we see the events of the movie play out.
+The king’s relatives, the Odd Sisters corrupt the Queen and we see the events of the movie play out.

-Poor Unfortunate Soul
+7. Poor Unfortunate Soul

 Poor Unfortunate Soul is about how Ursula came to be the Sea Witch, and her side of the Little Mermaid film, where she tries to harness all the power of the ocean to remove Triton from the throne.
 Ursula and Triton share the power of the sea between them; his in his trident and hers in her conch necklace as their parents intended on them ruling together.

-The Beast Within
+8. The Beast Within

 The Beast Within a more in-depth tale of how Prince Adam became the Beast, and why the curse was put on him in the first place.
 Like Poor Unfortunate Souls we get a little prequel and then hear the alternative side to the story from the movie.

-I was wondering why the Beast was in this series because he’s not a villian.
+I was wondering why the Beast was in this series because he’s not a villain.
 He might not have started out a nice character, but he redeems himself; Gaston is the real villain of the story.
 However, as these books are all part of the same overarching tale, you’re just going to have to trust me when I saw the Beast’s contribution was needed.

-Mother Knows Best
+9. Mother Knows Best

 Her backstory is just unexpected but fitting and tells of the life that Mother Gothel almost had and what drove her to kidnap Rapunzel, and how her own mother also knew best.
 The tale also alters how you interpret Tangled.
 Out of all the Disney villain’s books, Mother Knows Best is the one I couldn’t put down.

-The Price of Freedom
+10. The Price Of Freedom

 I can’t say whether or not this is a good Disney book as I haven’t read it, but because it’s been so elusive for so long it’s very hyped up in my mind.
 There’s some super expensive first editions on Abe books and still expensive used copies.
-If Disney want’s to sponsor me or gift me a copy that would be great…
+If Disney want to sponsor me or gift me a copy that would be great..

 The Price of Freedom is about how Jack got into piracy when his days as an honest sailor come to an end us Beckett gives him a job that goes against his morals.
 Jack has to choose his freedom or doing what’s right.